DATABASE_URL on Render: Internal vs External and Why It Matters More Than You Think

 Why Internal Is Always Better for Backend → Database

 Performance.
 Internal network latency on a managed platform is measurably lower than routing over the public internet.
 For a screenshot API where every request queries the database multiple times, this compounds.
-It's not dramatic on a single query, but it adds up across the lifetime of the service.

 The SQLAlchemy URL Scheme Problem

-The error typically looks something like "Could not load backend 'psycopg2'" or "No module named 'psycopg2'" even if psycopg2 is correctly installed.
+SQLAlchemy with the psycopg2 driver expects the connection string to use postgresql+psycopg2:// as the scheme.
+Render provides URLs using the standard postgresql:// or the older Heroku-style postgres://.
+The error typically looks like "Could not load backend 'psycopg2'" even if psycopg2 is correctly installed.
 It's a URL parsing issue, not a missing package issue.

 # Normalize for SQLAlchemy + psycopg2